Updated: March 19, 2020

 - Birth certificate(s) of any child(ren) born to you and your spouse;

-- Affidavits (written, sworn oaths) completed by third parties confirming any of the bullet points listed above.
-Each Affidavit must include each person’s full name, address, date and place of birth, their relationship to you, and details of their knowledge of your relationship; and
+- Letters of support completed by third parties confirming any of the bullet points listed above.
+Each Affidavit must include each person’s full name, address, date and place of birth their relationship to you, and details of their knowledge of your relationship, include a valid form of ID for each letter of support; and

-- Additional documentation that shows proof of your marriage.
+- Any additional documentation that shows proof of your marriage/relationship.

 If you are the mother of the child, you must include a copy of their birth certificate that shows both your name and the name of your child.